utilmeta/utype/docs/en/guide/cls.md

 ```

-In the data class ArticleSchema in the example, we use `title` the setter of the attribute to complete `slug` the update of the field association, that is to say, the user of the class does not need to operate `slug` directly.
-Instead, the field is affected `slug` by the assignment `title`
+In the example, we use the setter of `title` to update `slug` property. so user of the class do not need to operate `slug` directly.

-If the property attribute does not declare a setter, it is not assignable, so it is more native to declare an immutable field.
+If the property does not declare a setter, it is not assignable (immutable), so it is more native to declare an immutable field.

+!!! note
+	In dataclasses, all params in initialization will be assigned to the corresponding attribute, which will trigger the setter for property

-#### Configure Field for Properties
+#### Configure Field for properties

-The attribute field still supports configuring the Field to regulate the behavior of the attribute field, such as
+utype supports configuring the `Field` to `@property`, such as
 ```python
 from utype import Schema, Field